-LOUIS XVI STYLE MARBLE FIREPLACE SURROUND
+ANTIQUE LOUIS XVI STYLE FIREPLACE SURROUND IN VEINED STATUARY MARBLE

 £16,500